Your Future Shoppers are on the Go! Why Retail Needs the Rental Generation

 The once-fringe movement toward acquiring less “stuff” and instead paying for temporary use of pre-used necessities is rapidly becoming mainstream.
 And it’s changing retail sales in jewelry, handbags, fashion, electronics, home, auto, baby – and things we haven’t thought of yet.

-- The rental movement, which frees shoppers from the commitment of owning big-ticket, and trendy, items.
+- Which frees shoppers from the commitment of owning big-ticket, and trendy, items.

-- The recycling movement, in which shoppers use and return hard-to-store or occasional products into a cycle of reuse.
+- In which shoppers use and return hard-to-store or occasional products into a cycle of reuse.

 The extent to which these combined movements will diminish traditional retail sales is still on the horizon and may never reach a significant share of shoppers; but we can see that retailers and brands that don’t take it seriously will at the least be caught struggling to explain sluggish sales growth.

 The R&R Shopper Life

 The first step to understanding the R&R shopper philosophy is recognizing ownership no longer represents status; experience does.
 To shoppers seeking a simpler life, temporary ownership offers liberation from the responsibilities that “things” represent, which delivers the added bonus of greater financial control.
 (Yes, of course, money is a big factor.)

 Studies have found materialism can undermine a person’s wellbeing, while investing in experiences increases happiness.
 As explained in The Journal of Consumer Research: “Instead of buying and owning things, consumers want access to goods and prefer to pay for the experience of temporarily accessing them.”

 The upshot: Temporary ownership is changing shopper beliefs about what is worth owning at all.
 Shoppers have already voted that it’s not worth buying new baby toys that will end up in a closet after five weeks; and it’s smarter to rent a formal dress or a car that’s only needed for one day.